nurykim/ChemTrack/README.md

 - Save as new entry anyway — bypasses the warning and saves it as a separate entry (useful for same chemical from different suppliers or different grades)

 ### Notes
-- Remember to check regularly for proper management of stocks
+- Regularly check that chemical stocks are being managed properly.
+- Keep the `index.html` file online if you or your teammates need shared access, such as through Google Drive.
+Changes made to a downloaded local copy will only be visible on your own computer.
-- As you might have noticed, this app can be used to manage anything by anyone (there won't be pubchem and sds but will work anyway)
+- As you may have noticed, this app can be used by anyone to manage almost anything.
+PubChem and SDS features may not apply, but the app will still function normally.

 ---
 ### coded by Claude.ai